nguyenlong205/self-pytorchTutorial/lesson-02/README.md

 *Neural networks, specifically multi-layer perceptrons, are used for function approximation in machine learning.
 The basic idea is to define a large nonlinear function f(x, θ), parameterized by a vector θ, and then minimize a chosen loss function L measuring how well f predicts the desired output ŷ for given inputs x̂.
 This minimization is typically done using local optimization algorithms on the empirical risk, which is the sum of the loss over the data.
 A regularization penalty can also be added to θ.*

+*Because the network consists of many layers and nonlinearities, direct application of calculus rules to compute derivatives becomes impractical.
+This is where automatic differentiation (autodiff), specifically reverse-mode autodiff, becomes essential.*

+> Tensors and Tensor Operations?

+*The central unit of data in TensorFlow.js is the tf.Tensor – a set of values shaped into an array of one or more dimensions. tf.Tensor are very similar to multidimensional arrays.
+We will show it more details in the upcoming lesson (Lesson 03)*

+*While tensors allow you to store data, operations (ops) allow you to manipulate that data.
+PyTorch (`torch`) provides a wide variety of ops suitable for linear algebra and machine learning that can be performed on tensors.*

 ## References